petria/hokan_ng_springboot-io/README.md

    No further configuration is needed.

- == DEFAULT PARAMETERS

-   By default bot will try to use parameters defined in src/main/resources/application.properties to connect database.

-   Either modify values in application.properties file and re-build jar to apply or when running bot override with command line parameters:

-   java -jar target\hokan_ng_springboot-io-0.0.1-final.jar --spring.datasource.url=jdbc:mysql://DATABASE_HOST/DATABASE_NAME?autoReconnect=true

-   All parameters in application.properties can be override same way ...
+ == BUILDING HOKAN MODULES

+    NOTE: Apache Maven to be installed so that mvn command is working from command line.
+          Java JDK must be installed so that both java and javac is working from command line.
+          Use latest version of Apache Maven and Java JDK.

+    Assuming you have cloned with git all three modules to directories in following way:

+        hokan_ng_springboot-engine/
+    bot/hokan_ng_springboot-io/
+        hokan_ng_springboot-services/

+    Each module need to be build.
+Go to each module directory and build it:

+    mvn install -Dmaven.test.skip=true

+    this will generate JAR file to module target/ directory.

  == HOW TO INITIALIZE DATABASE

-  1) Build with Maven

-   mvn package

-   this will generate .jar file to target/ directory
+  DB initialize sql scripts are located in HokanIO module.
+That module is also used to create initial configuration how to connect to IRC network.

-  2) Init MariaDB
+  1) Init MariaDB

    mysql < DatabaseInit/create_user.sql
    mysql < DatabaseInit/init_database.sql